Vivek-Hotti/VaxMumbai-API/README.md

 # VaxMumbai-API
-An attempt to creating an API covering hospital details of Covid Vaccination centers in and around Mumbai.
+An attempt to creating a RESTfull API covering hospital details of Covid Vaccination centers in and around Mumbai.

 The API is deployed on heroku, the link of the same can be found [here](https://vaxmumbaiapi.herokuapp.com/hospitals).